Why I dont recommend CPAP

 Low Adherence Rates:

-Ineffectiveness: When patients do not use their CPAP consistently, the therapy becomes ineffective, failing to provide the necessary benefits and leading to persistent symptoms of sleep apnea.
+Ineffectiveness: When patients do not use their device consistently, the therapy becomes ineffective, failing to provide the necessary benefits and leading to persistent symptoms of sleep apnea.

 Alternatives to CPAP:

-Lifestyle Changes: Weight loss, positional therapy, and avoiding alcohol and sedatives can significantly improve sleep apnea symptoms without the need for CPAP.
+Lifestyle Changes: Weight loss, positional therapy, and avoiding alcohol and sedatives can significantly improve sleep apnea symptoms.

 Oral Appliances: Mandibular advancement devices and other oral appliances can be effective alternatives that are less intrusive and easier to use.

-Surgical Options: Various surgical procedures offer long-term solutions that eliminate the need for CPAP.
+Surgical Options: Various surgical procedures offer long-term solutions.